 In Minnesota, property is classified according to its use on the assessment date - Jan.
 2. The classification system is used to identify a given property's classification rate, which in turn determines the share of the tax burden borne by that property.
-There are five main property tax classifications used.
-In reality, the breakdown of property tax classifications includes 35 specific statutory descriptions that result in over 55 different class rates based on value tiers and homestead benefits.
+There are five main property tax classifications used in Minnesota.
+However, in reality, the breakdown of property tax classifications includes 34 specific statutory descriptions that result in different class rates based on value tiers and homestead benefits.
 A classification rate table is shown in Appendix A. The five main property tax classifications in Minnesota are: